CaroP-unige/assignment1_rt/README.md

 # Assignment 1 - Research Track - Turtle Motions

+This project was designed as a practical exercise to learn the fundamental concepts of ROS (Robot Operating System).
+Through the turtle simulation provided by the turtlesim package, users can interactively explore the use of ROS node communications based on Publishers, Subscribers, and services.

-This project allows users to learn the basics of the ROS language by controlling the movement of two turtles within a virtual workspace.
-It includes controls to prevent collisions with the workspace edges and between the turtles.
+The project allows users to control the movements of two turtles within a simulated environment while implementing essential safety controls to ensure proper behavior.

+Specifically, it focuses on key ROS concepts such as:

+- Publishing and subscribing to messages between ROS nodes.
+- Using services to add new elements to the environment (e.g., creating a second turtle with `turtlesim/Spawn`).
+- Controlling movements via velocity messages (`geometry_msgs/Twist`).
+- Managing collisions and enforcing spatial boundaries.

+This approach provides an ideal opportunity for those seeking to delve into robotic programming and ROS.
 Additionally, comments in the code provide further technical details.

 ## Table of Contents
 1. [Description](#description)